SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Conclusion

 \section{Conclusion}

-We formulated a generalized attention (GA) to cover softmax and its linear attention variants, and proved that GA disperses, which inspires our SEMA design.
+We formulated a generalized attention (GA) to subsume softmax and its linear attention variants, and proved that GA disperses, which inspires our SEMA design.
 SEMA uses window attention to avoid dispersion and averaging to capture global information.
-Experiments on ImageNet-1K and COCO showed the effectiveness and scalability of SEMA.
-In future work, we plan to (1) derive sharper bounds on dispersion coefficients and (2) extend averaging to learned and weighted averaging.
+The simple averaging step is based on the large token asymptotic analysis of GA both deterministically and probabilistically, hence theoretically rooted.
+Experiments on ImageNet-1K, COCO, ADE20K showed the effectiveness, scalability and robustness of SEMA.
+In future work, we plan to (1) derive sharper bounds on dispersion coefficients, (2) extend averaging to learned and weighted averaging as well as sparsely weighted averaging in case of extremely long tokens, and (3) apply our framework to scientific data problems involving long tokens such as large size medical images \citep{whole_slide_2024}.